-You can add a full-size PS/2-style keyboard to your NEC Versa 2200C using the Plug and Play feature.
+You can add a full-size PS/2-style keyboard to your NEC Versa 2205C using the Plug and Play feature.
 You cannot use the system keyboard while an external keyboard is connected.
-However, when you press the numlock key combination (Fn+NumLock), the numeric keypad on the external keyboard only is enabled.
+If you press the Fn + NumLock key combination to enable the numeric keypad while the external keypad is installed, the keypad works on the external keyboard only.

-If you want to attach both an external keyboard and a PS/2style external mouse at the same time, use the optional NEC Y-adapter.
-See the online NEC Versa 2200C Options Catalog.
+If you want to attach both an external keyboard and a PS/2-style external mouse at the same time, use the optional NEC Y-adapter.
+See the online NEC Versa 2205C Options Catalog.